Introduction to Python Functions for Data Science Beginners

 - Modifying a program becomes easier by using a function

-So when we learn machine learning and data science, we will come to know that the algorithms which we are using are nothing but the functions.
-And in this article, we’ll learn about the basics of Python functions and how to use them.
+With an introduction to Python, we can understand that when we learn machine learning and data science, we come to know that the algorithms we use are essentially functions.
+In this article, we’ll cover the basics of Python functions and how to use them.

 Table of Contents